klsoundarya/animal-echoes/README.md

 - Allows users to update their personal information, including their name, email, and profile picture.
 - Provides an option to change other user settings such as notification preferences.

+**Delete Account:**

+- Allows users to delete their account from echo of animals.

 **Login:**

 - Authenticated users can log in to access personalized features like commenting, liking posts, and updating profiles.